-3. MODULES
+3. Modules

 Students study five taught modules, preferably 3 in Michaelmas Term and 2 in Lent Term.
 Module choices should ideally underpin the student's research project.
 The taught modules are delivered in a range of styles: traditional lecture courses; lecture courses with associated practical classes; reading clubs; and seminar style modules.

 Every year new modules are introduced and obsolete one removed.
 Below is a list of some of the modules which have been previously or are currently on offer to MPhil students.
 Details of modules on offer this academic year can be found on the webpage www.cl.cam.ac.uk/teaching/current/acs.html.

 - Advanced Graphics and Image Processing

 - Advanced Operating Systems

 - Advanced Robotics

 - Advanced Topics in Computer Architecture

 - Advanced Topics in Computer Systems

-- o Advanced Topics in Machine Learning
+- Advanced Topics in Machine Learning

-- o Automated Reasoning

 - Category Theory

+- Computer Security: Principles and Foundations

 - Cybercrime

-- o Digital Signal Processing
+- Digital Signal Processing

 - Distributed Ledger Technologies: Foundations and Applications

+- Federated Learning

-- o Interaction with Machine Learning
+- Interaction with Machine Learning

-- o Interactive Formal Verification

 - Introduction to Computational Semantics

 - Introduction to Natural Language Syntax and Parsing

-- o Introduction to Networking and systems Measurements
+- Introduction to Networking and systems Measurements

-- o Introduction to Robotics
+- Introduction to Robotics

+- Mobile Health

 - Large-scale data processing and optimisation

 - Machine Learning and the Physical World

 - Machine Learning for Language Processing

 - Machine Visual Perception

-- o Multicore Semantics and Programming
+- Multicore Semantics and Programming

 - Network Architectures

 - Overview of Natural Language Processing

 - Principles of Machine Learning Systems

-- Probabilistic Machine Learning

 - o Representation Learning on Graphs and Networks

-- Technology, Law and Society

 - Theory of Deep Learning

 - Topics in Logic and Complexity